- 1 Getting Started

 - And many more!

-Web 2.0 sites fall under a category of sites referred to as parasites or leecher sites.
+Many Web 2.0 sites fall under a category of sites referred to as parasites or leecher sites.
 These sites often dominate the SERPs and “leech” traffic.
-The method of using parasites to rank may also be referred to as “piggybacking” or “The Piggyback Method”, as you are piggybacking off their authority.
+The method of using parasites to rank may also be referred to as “The Piggyback Method” – which I will also show you in this post – because you are piggybacking off their authority.

 A link wheel is when multiple sites link to each other in the formation of a wheel.
 This type of linking ensures none of the pages are orphaned.
 (An orphaned page has no backlinks and is therefore invisible to Google.)
 Link wheels may have a central “hub” site, and the outer sites of the wheel will all connect to it, resembling “spokes” in the wheel.
-In this case, the hub will be our money site.
+In this case, the hub will be your money site.

-Websites obtain “juice” from other backlinks pointing to their site.
-The websites can use this juice to “vote” for another website by linking to it.
-This uses up some of the websites juice.
-In a link wheel, websites share juice as well as authority and trust.
-This increases the value of both the website and their vote towards other sites.
-The more link juice and trust a site has, the higher it appears in the SERPs.
+Websites obtain “link juice” from other websites in the form of backlinks.
+A website can use this juice to “vote” for another website by linking to it.
+This uses up some of the juice.
+In a link wheel, websites share juice.
+This increases the value of all the websites in the wheel, and their vote towards other sites.
+The more link juice a site has, the higher it appears in the SERPs.

 Signing Up To Web 2.0 Providers

-Before creating the link wheel, we’re going to need accounts on Web 2.0 sites.
-I recommend creating a separate email address just for this, as over time you’ll accumulate a lot of accounts.
-You can use the same email for multiple accounts, as this isn’t directly exposed to Google so won’t be a footprint – just be sure to keep it private.
+Before creating the link wheel, you should sign up for accounts on several Web 2.0 services.
+I recommend creating a separate email address just for this, as over time you will accumulate numerous accounts.
+You can use the same email for multiple accounts, as this isn’t exposed to Google and therefore isn’t a footprint – but be sure to keep it private.

 Don’t just use the same service either.
-I know it can be tempting to create all of your sites on WordPress or Weebly, but this isn’t a good idea.
+I know it’s tempting to create all of your sites on WordPress or Weebly, but this isn’t a good idea.
 Using a mixture of Web 2.0 sites is best, which is why I’ve provided a whole bunch of high ranking Web 2.0 sites for you to use in this tutorial.